kenjennings/Atari-Pet-Frogger/README_Porting.md

 - Fine scrolling.
   - Up to 16 pixels horizontally (4 normal text characters) and up to 16 scan lines vertically.
   - Hardware assisted coarse scrolling.
 The Display List can contain a pointer to the memory to use for graphics.
-"Moving" a line of text or graphics requires only updating the pointer to memory instead of redrawing the entire line of data in memory.
+"Moving" a line of text or graphics on screen requires only updating the pointer to memory instead of redrawing the entire line of data in memory.

 - Player/Missile graphics
-  - Four, 8-pixel wide "Players" with separate color registers from  the text/graphics colors.
+  - Four, 8-bit wide "Players" with separate color registers from the text/graphics colors.
-  - Four, 2-pixel wide "Missiles" using the Player's colors.
+  - Four, 2-bit wide "Missiles" using the associated Players' colors, or a separate playfield color as a "Fifth Player".
+  - Bits rendered as 1, 2, or 4 medium resolution pixels.
   - Full collision detection of Player/Missiles to each other and to each specific color of playfield pixel.
   - Variable priority allowing Player/Missiles to be in front of or behind playfield text/graphics.